-At the end of Summer 2012, part of Edge of Africa was closed for over a month to reseal glass along the hippo and Nile crocodile habitat.
+At the end of Summer 2012, part of Edge of Africa was closed for over a month to reseal glass at the hippo and Nile crocodile habitats.
 Over the summer, small leaks were beginning to form at the seals of the windows, which had been installed for the exhibit opening in 1997.
-The crocodile, lemurs and ducks were moved to behind-the-scenes habitats.
+The crocodile, lemurs, and ducks were moved to behind-the-scenes habitats.
 The thousands of fish were collected and temporarily moved to SeaWorld Orlando.
-The three hippos were left on site, with the moat on the back side of the habitat modified to be used for them to swim in while work on the windows of the main pool took place.
+The three hippos were left on site, with the moat on the backside of the habitat modified to be used for them to swim in while work on the windows of the main pool took place.
 Once drained, all of the surfaces of the pool were pressure washed, and the old sealant was removed from the glass edges and replaced.
 Other work around the pool included moving and replacing some of the theming elements, and installing new enrichment devices for the hippos to enjoy upon their return.

 At the beginning of 2017, a newly designated Edge of Africa area was created by combining the Edge of Africa habitats, the former Cheetah Hunt area, and moving Serengeti Overlook from Egypt.